SAMMISolutions/docs/doc_posts/_commands-twitch-moderation/modify-channel-info.md

 ---

 Updates a channel's information, such as title, language, tags.
 Leave a box blank to not update that information.
-Requires at least 1 field to update (Language as "Don't change" does not count).
+Requires at least 1 field to update.

 | Box Name | Type | Description |
 |-------|--------|--------